High School Student Ultrasounds

 In the wake of this most recent American terrorist mass shooting, just about every columnist and TV commentator expressed absolute shock and horror at the fact that the shooters were parents of a newborn child and that they left that child behind at a family member’s house in order to go on a killing spree.

 I say that these commentators only “expressed” shock and horror because to me, that’s actually the least surprising facet of the San Bernadino story.
 Anyone who’s ever ever spent any time around a newborn baby knows damn well that you consider dropping that screaming little shit off at a relative’s house and going on a killing spree no less than half a dozen times each day.
-It’s just that most of us find better ways of venting our frustrations that mostly involve jerking off in the shower as opposed to systematically executing a roomful of innocent people.
+It’s just that most of us find better ways of venting our frustrations that mostly involve beer and a vape pen as opposed to systematically executing a roomful of innocent people.

 But you know what?
 To each their own.
 Parenting is tough, you guys.